ctb/titus-blog/src/2015-ngs-course-applications.rst

 Briefly, this is a two-week workshop on sequence analysis at the command line and in the cloud.

-The short version is that demand remains high:
+The short version is that demand remains high; note that we admit only 24 applicants, so generally < 20%...

 ====   ====================== ===========================
 Year   Number of applications Note